Blue Gender: Plot

-When Yuji and Marlene return to Second Earth, they find that Tony plans to ram the medical station into the military station, which would therefore destroy the heart of Second Earth.
-He sees this as the "Grand Will of the Earth", in which he will become a "messiah" and cleanse the planet of humanity forever.
-However, Yuji, Marlene, and a group of other soldiers infiltrate the station and manage to free Alicia's mind after injuring her.
-Later, Yuji and Marlene confront and eliminate Tony, while Rick, a close friend of theirs, is slaughtered by a Blue.
+Tony and Alicia plan to ram the medical station into the military station to destroy Second Earth.
+They see this as the "Grand Will of the Earth", in which they will become "messiahs" and cleanse Earth of humanity forever.
+Yuji, Marlene, and a group of other soldiers infiltrate the station and subdue Alicia.
+Yuji then confronts and shoots Tony.
 Alicia ventures back to Tony to die with him as the military destroys the medical station.

-After Seno's junta decides to abandon Earth, Yuji becomes depressed and contemplates his existence, wondering what he has been fighting for, why he was awakened, why he cannot save his friends, and what Earth's true will is.
-However, Marlene manages to reconnect with Yuji again; the two realize they need each other, and finally become lovers.
+Seno's junta decides to abandon Earth, and Yuji becomes depressed and contemplates his existence, wondering what he has been fighting for, why he was awakened, why he cannot save his friends, and what Earth's true will is.
+However, Marlene manages to reconnect with Yuji again; they agree to convince Seno to let them go back to Earth and fight the Blue, and finally become lovers.

-Yuji decides to return to Earth to find out what Earth's will is.
-After learning from Seno about a new migration pattern of the Blue, Yuji and Marlene lead a group of volunteers to an area where a massive nest is located.
-There, they find a group of humans surviving in the area.
+After discovering a new migration pattern of the Blue, Seno agrees to let Yuji and Marlene lead a group of volunteers to an area in South America where a massive nest is located.
 The nest seems impenetrable at first, but they eventually find an entrance with the help of the local people.
 The entrance leads to a tunnel where the walls, ceiling, and floor of the cavern are composed of fossil-like Blue.
 The team finally comes upon a crystal formation in a massive cavern.
 A huge Blue is born from the gel substance sitting atop the formation and kills everyone except for Yuji and Marlene.
 Yuji kills it and concludes that the sphere will hold the answers he seeks.
-He sends Marlene, who is pregnant with their child, to the surface to wait for him.
+He sends Marlene, who is pregnant with their child, to the surface to regroup with the remaining volunteers and wait for him.
 He then gets a vision and can see what the Earth itself can see.
 Yuji comes to understand how mankind can live alongside the B-cells and returns to Marlene.

-Meanwhile, Second Earth's military station's citizens revolt against Seno.
-The station's personnel abandon the station for Earth via shuttles.
-Eventually, a firefight erupts over the last remaining overcrowded shuttle, and a massive explosion destroys the station.
+Meanwhile, Second Earth's citizens revolt against Seno and kill him, and then begin abandoning the station for Earth via shuttles.
+A firefight erupts over the last remaining overcrowded shuttle, and a massive explosion destroys the station.
 All around the world, from former Blue Nests, long strings of coalescing energy ascend into Earth's atmosphere and form a ring.
-Yuji and Marlene watch this, realizing Earth is now safe, and look forward to the rest of their lives together as the sun sets.
-A final view of the Earth from space is shown with a slightly garbled narration, presumably by the Earth, stating, "Welcome to your next journey".
+Yuji and Marlene watch this, realizing Earth is now safe again, and look forward to the rest of their lives together as the sun sets.